samuelberven/portfolio-site/frontend/README.md

+### Todo:
+- components/ Card.tsx and Button.tsx, NavBar.tsx,
+- Use .env vars for your email, work history, etc.
+- Add small gifs, etc., if working apps (make them as small as possible), and images if needed; if I add this, then update the data object
+- Change project bullet points from paragraph to bullet points
+- Change "view repo" to GitHub icon with link
+- Make footer social media links icons with embedded links
+- Add light mode / dark mode context
+- Look more into NavBar and Outlet (and NavLink)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.